Trouv/bevy_pipe_affect/book/src/explanation/motivations.md

 So far nothing about this is functionally impure.
 We have functions with two arguments and an output, the first argument is `SystemInput` which is parameterized by output of another system, the second argument is `SystemParam` which is parameterized by some data in the world.
 The impurity arrives when we allow that data from the world to be mutable.
-And of course, in vanilla bevy, this is our only choice if we want to have any effect on the world other than heating up our computers.
+And of course, in vanilla Bevy, this is our only choice if we want to have any effect on the world other than heating up our computers.

 Pure functions are just input and output.
 We'd like to use the output instead of the side effects to have an effect on world data.